-Each employee and collaborator must be familiar with the Code of Ethics, actively contribute to its implementation, and report any shortcomings.
+Employees and collaborators must be familiar with the Code of Ethics, actively contribute to its implementation, and report shortcomings.

 STU is committed to facilitating and promoting the knowledge of the Code of Ethics by its addressees and their constructive contribution to its contents and to preparing every possible suitable tool to ensure its complete and practical application.